-32. As can be seen, the final sentence seems to suggest that daily penalties might not be charged even although other penalties have been applied.
+30. As can be seen, the final sentence seems to suggest that daily penalties might not be charged even although other penalties have been applied.
 Similarly at paragraphs three and four in saying: "....we may decide..." and "If we decide that you are liable to this penalty..." the suggestion is also that the daily penalties might not always be charged.

-33. In Donaldson the Court agreed with the Upper Tribunal that "...it is inherently unlikely that Parliament intended that HMRC should be required to make a decision by exercising the discretion on an individual taxpayer-by taxpayer basis" and that was because the issue of individual circumstances, such as reasonable excuse, had been addressed elsewhere in the legislation.
+31. In Donaldson the Court agreed with the Upper Tribunal that:

+"...it is inherently unlikely that Parliament intended that HMRC should be required to make a decision by exercising the discretion on an individual taxpayer-by taxpayer basis"

+and that was because the issue of individual circumstances, such as reasonable excuse, had been addressed elsewhere in the legislation.
 Again that is precisely the position in this appeal.
-Reasonable excuse and other individual circumstances where discretion can be exercised are to be found at Sections 174 et seq of RSTPA and, as we indicate at paragraph 27 above, the policy intention is that there is the possibility of waiver of penalties in addition to that.
+Reasonable excuse and other individual circumstances where discretion can be exercised are to be found at Sections 174 et seq of RSTPA and, as we indicate at paragraph 26 above, the policy intention is that there is the possibility of waiver of penalties in addition to that.

-34. The Court in Donaldson quoted the Upper Tribunal with approval at paragraph 14 making it explicit that: "In other words, what was contemplated was that the discretion conferred by the provision should be capable of being exercised in respect of all taxpayers, or none."
+32. The Court in Donaldson quoted the Upper Tribunal with approval at paragraph 14 making it explicit that: "In other words, what was contemplated was that the discretion conferred by the provision should be capable of being exercised in respect of all taxpayers, or none".

-35. Unfortunately, although the Penalty Notice includes the daily penalties, at no stage has Revenue Scotland explained whether that is a policy decision or a decision consciously taken by a decision maker having considered all of the individual circumstances.
-Although paragraph 61 in the Statement of Case (see paragraph 25 above) may be capable of being interpreted as suggesting the latter, there is no evidence to that effect.
-That paragraph is simply a submission.
+33. Unfortunately, although the Penalty Notice includes the daily penalties, at no stage has Revenue Scotland explained whether that is a policy decision or a decision consciously taken by a decision maker having considered all of the individual circumstances.